 Concurrent Credit Partnership

-Baker University's Concurrent Credit Partnership allows qualifying high school students in the Blue Valley and Shawnee Mission school districts to experience college-level coursework and to earn Baker University credit while still in high school.
-Courses are taught by the student's high school staff on their high school campus during regular school hours.
+Baker University’s concurrent credit partnership allows qualifying high school students in the Blue Valley, DeSoto, and Shawnee Mission school districts to experience college-level course work and to earn Baker University credit while still in high school.
+Courses are taught by the student’s high school staff on their high school campus during regular school hours.
+If you have questions, contact your high school instructors for more information.

 - Student success in rigorous courses